 On average, pet leopards have a lifespan of 9 to 15 or 16 years.
 With proper nutrition and care, they can live long, healthy lives.
 Overall, this is a healthy breed of feline, though they can be prone to some common feline health issues throughout their lives.
+We highly recommend finding a pet insurance policy for your Bengal to help offset costs.
 Reputable breeders will invest time and money to screen for genetic defects and serious diseases.
 Bengals can be at risk for:

 - Heart disease, including hypertrophic cardiomyopathy.
 This is a condition in which the heart muscle thickens, resulting in congestive heart failure, blood clots, and other serious issues.

 - Bengals are at risk for eye disease, including progressive retinal atrophy, a progressive retina deterioration that causes blindness.

 - This breed also is extremely sensitive to chemicals used in anesthesia.
 Extra special care should always be taken whenever they need to be under anesthesia.
 An allergic reaction can be quite severe, even causing cardiac arrest.